NathanYee412/Inventory-Management-System/readme.txt

 # git commit -a -m "insert comment"
 # stages commit to become pushed
+# need to run git push after commit to make changes to the repository

 # git push
 # pushes changed files to repository